gonzalofdz/poshli/.github/CONTRIBUTING.md

 > - Youtube Videos.

 **Editors**:
-> - for write manual pages and wiki.
+> - for write manual pages and wiki and/or correct lexical errors of the comments.

 ## Code of conduct